Cadienvan/key-value-cache/README.md

 Look at the `demo` folder in the GitHub Repository in order to have some proofs of concept considering both synchronous and asynchronous functions.

-# Does it support async functions?
+# Does it support both sync and async functions?

 Yes, it does.
 You can use it with both synchronous and asynchronous functions.
 Look at the `demo` folder in the GitHub Repository for an example.
-Even if async functions are supported, the suggested approach would be to use the library in a sync way using the `set` method after asyncronously completing the operation.
+If you pass an async function to the `exec`method, it will return a Promise.
+If you pass a synchronous function to the `exec` method, it will return the value.

 # Which parameters are available?